katie-a/Pigeon-Game/README.md

 This is a game made with Pygame wherein you must care for a pigeon.
 I'm having a lot of fun making this and it's currently a work in progress.
 To run the game, run "pigeongamecode.py" or "mainloop.py" (this isn't as far on as "pigeongamecode.py").
+Preferably, run "pigeongamecode.py" because "mainloop.py" might be a bit buggy.